(revised and updated October, 2020)

 I knew nothing of Ravi Shankar before Woodstock.
 I imagine that I am not alone in that regard.
-Before we go on to his relationship to the other performers and the multitude who gathered on the Age of Aquarius sacred grounds, have a listen to his music.
-He is below accompanied by his daughter, Anoushka, an accomplished sitarist in her own right.
-Ravi is 90 years old in this concert, just a little over a year before he died.
+Before we go on to his relationship to the other performers and the multitude who gathered to hear his music on the Age of Aquarius sacred grounds.
+Below, he is accompanied by his daughter, Anoushka, an accomplished sitarist in her own right.
+Ravi is 90 years old at this concert, just a little over a year before he died.

 Ravi Shankar at Woodstock

-George Harrison was introduced the Shankar by the Byrds who recorded in the same studio as Ravi.
+George Harrison was introduced to Shankar by the Byrds who recorded in the same studio as Ravi.
 Harrison met Shankar in London in June 1966 and visited India later that year for six weeks to study sitar under him in Srinagar.
-George gave the sitar a try in his recording Norwegian Wood, but the master was no entrused by the raga rock trend that followed.
+This was the beginning of a long and creative relationship.
+George gave the sitar a try in his recording Norwegian Wood, but the master was not enthused by the raga rock trend that followed.
 Ravi Shankar felt that the non-Indian sitarist did not spend long enough perfecting the instrument and produced an inferior sound.